jomaejercito/jomaejercito.github.io/_posts/2019-08-14-overview_of_variables_hoisting_and_scope.markdown

 let pokemon = "squirtle" // error, identifier pokemon has already been declared
 ```

-Also, if the same `let` variable is defined in different scopes, there will not be an error since both instances are treated as different variables:
+Also, if the same `let` variable is defined in different scopes, there will not be an error since both variables were declared in different scopes:
 ```
 let pokemon = "mew"
 if(true) {